wazeHQ/geo_redirect/README.md

 `GeoRedirect`'s log messages will always be prefixed with `[GeoRedirect]`.

+### Accessing discovered country

+The country code discovered for the current user is available for your convenience, under `session['geo_redirect.country']`.
+You can use it to make content decisions, or whatever.

 ## Known Issues

 A couple issues I know about but haven't had the time to fix: